Cost of LivingUpdated May 2026

 LowNational avg: $4,000High

 In a city powered by a business-friendly economy where low taxes and moderate regulations attract steady investment, the cost landscape for cost of living is shaped by forces you won't find in national averages.
-Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
+Heat, humidity, heavy rain, and storm seasons create maintenance pressure that keeps cooling, drainage, and exterior upkeep costs elevated.
 Local lifestyle patterns matter too: big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 All of this feeds into the pricing you see below.

 What Matters Most